Committee on Research Ethics

 Preamble from the University Policy on Research Ethics [1]

 The University is committed to maintaining the highest standards of rigour and integrity in its research.
-As a component of this commitment, the University requires that all research projects which involve human participants, their tissues or their personal information should receive research ethics approval before they commence.
+As a component of this commitment, the University requires that all research projects which involve human participants, human material or personal data should receive research ethics approval before they commence.
 This commitment is set out in the University’s policy on research ethics.
 It applies with equal force to projects undertaken by staff or students of the University in any location, including joint work with third party organisations.

 Terms of Reference

-a) To seek to ensure that all research projects which involve human participants, their tissues or their personal information receive research ethics approval before they commence.
+1. To seek to ensure that all research projects which involve human participants, human material or personal data receive research ethics approval before they commence.

-f) To promote a wide understanding and engagement with research ethics issues across the University.
+6. To promote a wide understanding, and culture of engagement, with research ethics issues across the University.

-g) To keep abreast of the range of research ethics issues raised by the evolving University research portfolio and developments in the external legal and regulatory environment.
+7. To consider the range of research ethics issues raised by the evolving University research portfolio and developments in the external legal and regulatory environment.

-i) To refer any perceived failure of a researcher to comply with the research ethics policy or terms of research ethics approval to the Research Governance Committee.
+9. To refer any perceived failure of a researcher to comply with the Policy on research ethics or terms of the research ethics approval to the University’s Named Person for Research Integrity (integrity@liverpool.ac.uk) for investigation in accordance with the Policy on misconduct in research.

 The Committee has established five subcommittees to give detailed consideration to University research projects requiring ethical approval: